 Choose A Driving School

-- Visit a facility in which you’re interested.
-Before choosing a specific facility, ask questions about what the program entails, details regarding on-road practice and conditions, the instructor’s credentials, the programs accreditation status, how much liability the school carries, and the amount of parent involvement.
+- Visit the facility.
+Ask questions about what the program entails, details regarding on-road practice and conditions, the instructor’s credentials, the programs accreditation status, how much liability the school carries, and the amount of parent involvement.

 - Seek advice from other parents and teens.
 Ask other parents and teens who have recently participated in a program about their experience and any recommendations.

 - Look for a school that doesn’t rush the learning process.
 Although the classroom portion of the program is important, behind-the-wheel training is critical.
 Not all drivers are the same, and some will need practice in certain areas.
 Make sure the school will teach at your teen’s particular pace.

 - Choose a school with a curriculum that covers all aspects of driving.
 Check to see what will be covered for the 30-hour classroom requirement.
 Make sure your teen is learning everything, including the basics, car mechanics, what to do in emergencies, insurance issues, driving under the influence, how to read road maps, accidents, national statistics, and more.

 - Make sure the behind-the-wheel training is thorough.
 If a driving lesson is under 1 hour, it’s not enough.
 Lessons should be planned out ahead of time based on the teen driver’s experience to date.
 The instructor should choose routes that are appropriate for each teen, and also provide challenges in new driving environments.

 - Be sure the school stresses face-to-face interaction between the driving instructor and parent.
 Research shows this partnership makes safer drivers.
 Lack of communication can lead to parents not reinforcing the lessons taught.

 - Look for programs that maximize on-road driving lessons.
 Choose a program that offers your teen maximized on-road driving lessons, as well as tips for you to continue supervised parental practice and involvement.